jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These are the three-story categories.
 In a nutshell, classic stories tackle real-life problems.
 Art stories are self-obsessed.
 Spectacle stories are a distraction.
 This is why art/spectacle stories don't have "spoilers", while we want to "go in fresh" for classic stories.

 Society transitions from classic, to art/spectacle inside ages.
 You can see the transition most easily in your favorite sitcom, such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
-We see ourselves in these characters, so we cry, laugh, and all that because we know it could also happen to us too—we're living the same life on Main Street.
+We see ourselves in these characters, so we cry and laugh because we know the stories could also happen to us too—we're living the same life on Main Street.

 However, in later seasons, to keep their now popular characters alive, the sitcom characters stop evolving.
 Kramer can never get a job, Raj can't get a girl, Dwight can't get self-aware.
 Here sitcoms become art and spectacle stories.
 Art, because the main characters don't overcome problems anymore.
 And, spectacle, because we the audience keep watching our favorite actors, characters, sets, catch-phrases, instead of wanting a new story.
 The turning point between classic story and art/spectacle story is often called "jumping the shark".

 ![GoT horse](/img\diagrams\jumping-shark-got.png)
 _Game of Thrones wasn't a sitcom, but it went from great to horrible because the characters slowly became more important then the story._

 Rousseau explained how society has these classic, art, and spectacle stories, and that our communities travel through them as we develop through technological ages.
 When we start a new age, it's like watching the first years of the sitcom; everyone is solving everyday problems, and the main characters have earned their spot.
 At the end of the age, the leaders are self-important, and the people are loyal out of habit.
 In short, Rousseau noticed how one story works to advance and help society, and the other two work to enrich the artists and distract the masses.
 And that's where we are today.
-At that's the problem Techvolution is going to solve.
+At that's the problem Techvolution has to solve with a click.

 ## Leaving the Spectacle of the Industrial Age Story

 We're already technically in the Internet Age.
 A quite glance at your smartphone shows that.
 Our society is in trouble because we're stuck inside the outdated Right/Left, mass-production, philosophy of the Industrial Age.
 Antagonists don't care, because they're happy inside their stories of self-importance.
 Main Street doesn't notice because they live inside a story full of spectacle and habit.

 Spectacle runs on dark majic.
 It's really hard to see through.
 Is the Super Bowl really a national holiday?
 Are luxurious cars worthy of praise?
-Is have a Bachelors of Arts worth tens of thousands of dollars and four years of life?
-By questioning our society, our entire way of life is questioned.
+Is a Bachelors of Arts worth tens of thousands of dollars and four years of life?
+We can only tell by questioning our society.
 The best example of how to do this, is the movie The Matrix.

 The Matrix shows a dystopian future in which most of humanity is unknowingly trapped inside a simulated 1990's reality called the Matrix.
 The dream world is created by machines to distract humans while using their bodies as an energy source.
 The story's hero is Neo.
 A regular person who asks "what is the Matrix?".
-His willingness to question reality, eventually gets him recruited by the few untapped humans rebel against the machines.
+His willingness to question reality, eventually gets him recruited by the few untapped humans rebeling against the machines.

 <div style='position:relative; padding-bottom:calc(41.60% + 44px)'><iframe src='https://gfycat.com/ifr/ImpossibleOpenHoverfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/matrix-gifs">from Matrix GIFs</a>

 The rebel Morpheus teachs Neo what the Matrix is.
 A world of dark majic, to distract the masses from their slavery.
 Neo at first freaks out.
 How can the entire world be fake?
 Soon, Neo realizes the truth, and wants the masses to realize it as well.
-He believes when they do, they can remove the plug, and re-learn the joy of being player gods in control of their own lives.
+He believes when the people wake up, they can remove the plug, and re-learn the joy of being player gods in control of their own lives.
 The machines antagonist, Agent Smith, chases Neo.
-This Sith Lord wants to keep people extras, who keep watching the Matrix and feeding it with power.
+This antagonist wants to keep people extras, who keep watching the Matrix, and feeding it with power.

 Agent Smith can control much of the Matrix, but not all of it.
 Enforcing the rules of the ruling philosophy of slavery, makes "the agents" bound to its rules too.
 Neo has a new ruling philosophy of freedom.
 Thus, he isn't bound by the Matrix's rulebook, a freedom he uses to liberate his oppressed humans.

 Neo is a lesson in majic.
-Because he's not tricked by the Matrix, he can learn any skill he wants.
-Neo majically jumps higher, fights better, shoots straighter, and soon dodges bullets.
+Because Neo knows learning is his ultimate power.
+Neo majically learns to jump higher, fight better, shoot straighter, and soon dodges bullets.
 The machines, unable to match his skills, fight back with more dark majic.

 They get one of the freed humans to turn on Neo and his supporters.
 Not with the allure of power, but with the lure of going back into the comfortable fake world.
 The familiar spectacle of Rolling Stone concerts, television sitcoms, and V8 engines is all this modern Judas wants.
 The traitor knows its fake, but will accept it because "ignorance is bliss."

 The traitor losses.
 Neo is too powerful.
-In the final battle with Agent Smith, Neo can not only dodge bullets but he can stop them in mid-air.
-Even better, Neo can see the Matrix's computer code, it's rulebook, and can thus rewrite the rules as he wants.
-Neo soon kills Agent Smith.
+In the final battle with Agent Smith, Neo is so powerful, he can stop bullets in mid-air.
+Even better, Neo can see the Matrix's rulebook—the famous green computer code—and can thus rewrite the rules as he wants.
+A power he uses to kill Agent Smith.

 At the end of the story, Neo calls the machines leaders, and tells the antagonists:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries A world where anything is possible.
 Where we go from there, is a choice I leave to you.

-Neo shows the people the Matrix is a lie.
-A dark majic show to distract the people from the true political power, which is to be player gods weldingh the tools of protagonists, to live happier lives on the frontline.
-The Matrix is a lesson in liberation.
-Just as Rousseau was.
+Neo hungs up and starts his new journey.
+To show the people the Matrix is a lie.
+A dark majic show to distract them from true political power, which is to be player gods welding levers of power.
+Only then can they live happier lives on the frontline.
+In the end, The Matrix is a lesson in liberation.
+Just as Rousseau's new philosophy was in the real-world.

 <div style='position:relative; padding-bottom:calc(41.67% + 44px)'><iframe src='https://gfycat.com/ifr/OblongGrimyHalibut' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/fight-gifs">from Fight GIFs</a> <a href="https://gfycat.com/oblonggrimyhalibut-the-Matrix">via Gfycat</a></p>